mwrra/MC-CRoMD/README.md

 * Confusion-matrix counts
 * Final-test audit metadata
 * Selected feature sets for the final reported configurations
+* Supplementary ablation and statistical-verification scripts in `code/supplementary_analysis/`

 Because the original LC25000 dataset and large intermediate feature matrices are not redistributed, users must first obtain and prepare the dataset before executing the complete workflow.